peteroupc/html3dutil/doc/index.md

 * <a href="H3DU.BezierCurve.md">H3DU.BezierCurve</a><br>A parametric evaluator for B&eacute;zier curves.
 * <a href="H3DU.BezierSurface.md">H3DU.BezierSurface</a><br>A parametric evaluator for B&eacute;zier surfaces.
 * <a href="H3DU.BufferedMesh.md">H3DU.BufferedMesh</a><br><b>Deprecated: This class is likely to become a private class.
-Use the H3DU.MeshBuffer class instead, which is not coupled to WebGL contexts.</b>
+Use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class instead, which is not coupled to WebGL contexts.</b>
 * <a href="H3DU.Camera.md">H3DU.Camera</a><br>A class for controlling the projection and view of a 3D scene, in the nature of an abstract "camera".